Frey-mond/studious-potato/README.md

-A basic personal website.
-It's nothing fancy but it gets the job done.
+A static personal website.
+Nothing fancy but it gets the job done.

 Hosted on Cloudflare Pages.